Cam Neely: Boston Bruins

-In one memorable incident in 1994, the tip of Neely's right pinky finger was cut off through his glove, requiring 10–15 stitches to repair.
-After sustaining the injury early in the second period, Neely received the stitches, and returned to the game later that period.
+In one memorable incident in March 1994, the tip of Neely's right pinky finger was cut off through his glove, requiring 10–15 stitches to repair.
+After sustaining the injury early in the second period, Neely received the stitches and returned to the game later that period.
 Neely scored an assist, but the Bruins ultimately lost the game against the Devils 2–1.
+For the rest of his career, he was regularly listed as a healthy scratch in alternate games in order to rest his ailing knee, but it would be a degenerative hip condition that forced Neely to retire after the season at the age of 31.